mrbeezwax/AnimalAppetite/README.md

 - Allow player to change color of indication

 ### Contact
-Send me a direct message on Discord @ friendlynood#1531
+Got questions, suggestions, or want a plugin created?
+Add me on Discord and direct message me @ friendlynood#1531